Price rises in Croatia following euro adoption

 Observation

 On 1 January 2023, Croatia adopted the euro as its official currency.
 In the first month after the introduction, prices rose by an average of 3% according to the Croatian Bureau of Statistics.
-In practice, the increases were much larger: local products disappeared from shelves, overshadowed by Western European goods.
+In practice, the increases were much larger.
+Local products disappeared from shelves, replaced by Western European goods.
 Camping prices rose by up to 70%.
 Brie cheese went from €2.85 to €4.50.
 Many products doubled in price.

 Context